The Cecilio Electric Cello has arrived.

 My first attempt to record instrumentals (on a tight deadline) resulted in a broken D-string, mid-session.
 Major crisis at 11:59 PM when you need the recording finished in 15 hours.
-I could attribute the break to the initial tuning and tightening that was necessary for an instrument that was shipped with the strings loosened completely, but an unused, broken D-string felt odd considering I hadn’t put any real strain on the strings.
+I could attribute the break to the initial tuning and tightening that was necessary for an instrument shipped with the strings completely loosened, but an unused, broken D-string felt odd considering I hadn’t put any real strain on the strings.
 Luckily I had a spare D-string in my possession.

 Replacing the string from the tailpiece of the Cecilio was a bit more tricky than a traditional cello (quite a bit more tricky—I nearly cried tears of frustration).